AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-The height and width of the placeholder image is retained in the output document. |br| Supported image formats are JPEG, PNG, GIF, BMP and TIFF.
+The height and width of the placeholder image is retained in the output document. <br/> Supported image formats are JPEG, PNG, GIF, BMP and TIFF.

 JSON representation of the input data: